projectcontour/contour/site/content/docs/main/config/request-routing.md

 Each route can have a load balancing strategy applied to determine which of its Endpoints is selected for the request.
 The following list are the options available to choose from:

-- `RoundRobin`: Each healthy upstream Endpoint is selected in round robin order (Default strategy if none selected).
+- `RoundRobin`: Each healthy upstream Endpoint is selected in round-robin order (Default strategy if none selected).
 - `WeightedLeastRequest`:  The least request load balancer uses different algorithms depending on whether hosts have the same or different weights in an attempt to route traffic based upon the number of active requests or the load at the time of selection.
 - `Random`: The random strategy selects a random healthy Endpoints.
 - `RequestHash`: The request hashing strategy allows for load balancing based on request attributes.
 An upstream Endpoint is selected based on the hash of an element of a request.
-For example, requests that contain a consistent value in a HTTP request header will be routed to the same upstream Endpoint.
-Currently only hashing of HTTP request headers and the source IP of a request is supported.
+For example, requests that contain a consistent value in an HTTP request header will be routed to the same upstream Endpoint.
+Currently, only hashing of HTTP request headers, query parameters and the source IP of a request is supported.
 - `Cookie`: The cookie load balancing strategy is similar to the request hash strategy and is a convenience feature to implement session affinity, as described below.

 More information on the load balancing strategy can be found in [Envoy's documentation][7].